sjanapaty/sjanapaty.github.io/gasmap/README.md

   frame is drawn.
 If it is not, the province circles still move but the continents silently stay at present day.
 Worth checking first if a new figure looks wrong.
+- `export_hotspots.py` duplicates `FIGSIZE`, `DPI`, the `GridSpec` settings and the marker-size formula from `make_oil.py` so that the clickable circles land on the drawn ones.
+Change either file and the same change is needed in the other, then re-run the export, or the overlay drifts.
+- Frames render at 200 dpi, giving 2500 x 1480.
+The GIF is downscaled to 1100 px because it is only a fallback; the page serves the full-resolution MP4.
+- The export refuses to write NaN.
+Invalid JSON fails silently in the browser as a parse error, which is hard to trace back from an empty map.

 ## Sources